TobiasDuswald/bdm-angiogenesis-reproducer/README.md

 ./biodynamo/prerequisites.sh all
 ```
 Additionally, the module `rsync` must be available on your system.
 The module
-is used to extract and save the results after simulation / postprocessing.
+is used to extract and save the results after simulation/postprocessing.